podsvirov/protobuf/cmake/README.md

 CMake Configuration
 ===================

-The *CMake* supports a lot of different [generators](http://www.cmake.org/cmake/help/latest/manual/cmake-generators.7.html) for various native build systems.
+*CMake* supports a lot of different [generators](http://www.cmake.org/cmake/help/latest/manual/cmake-generators.7.html) for various native build systems.
 We are only interested in